weiying-shenzhen/raf-plus/README.md

 ### requestAnimationFrame(callback)

-The same as [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), but it will not return request id.
+The same as [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+Be aware that raf-plus uses === operator to compare two callbacks, so passing anonymous function won't invoke the management!

 ``` javascript
 const { requestAnimationFrame } from 'raf-plus'